 What do I like best about these two dishes (other than the fact that they taste good)?
 You can prepare them the day before so your time on Christmas can be spent playing with & loving on your family!

-For Breakfast, my family loves my Tater Tot Casserole.
-Sausage, Velveeta, tater tots…it’s super yummy!
+For Breakfast, my family loves my Potato Casserole.
+Sausage, Velveeta, tater tots (or frozen potatoes)…it’s super yummy!
 You assemble the casserole the night before, so all you need to do Christmas morning is throw it in the oven.
 An hour later, you have a warm, filling breakfast to eat in the midst of all the chocolate & cookies!

 - Brown sausage.